 6. Live it up in the snow

 From skiing to snowboarding, adrenaline junkies will be in for a treat.
 Mount Olympus is usually covered in a blanket of snow from January through to March, as the slopes fill with people of all ages with plenty of energy to unleash.
-Whether you want to take it easy on the Sun Valley 1 and 2 slopes, or fancy a bit more of a thrill on North Face 1 and 2, you’ll no doubt have a blast.

 7. Seep up the Byzantine splendour